sobhani/DCIS-CA9/README.md

      width=50% height=50%>
 </p>

-The deep learning framework used to analyze pure DCIS and IDC/DCIS samples in this study consists of four parts:
+The deep learning framework used to analyze dual staining with CA9 and FOXP3 samples in this study consists of four parts:
 * Tiling: to convert a raw microscopy image into 2000x2000 JPEG tiles.
 * Tissue segmentation: to segment viable tissue area from a dual staining CA9 FOXP3 slide.
 * Cell detection: identifying cell nucleus